Mangru Ganu Uikey

 Mangru Ganu Uikey (5 November 1901 – 5 May 1984) was an Indian politician and Social worker, who devoted his entire life working for the upliftment and welfare of tribal people.
 He served as a Member of Parliament in the 1st, 2nd, 3rd, 4th and 5th Lok Sabha of the Govt of India.
 He was awarded with the honour of "Padma Shri" in 1969 by the Government of India for his outstanding contribution in the field of social work.

 Early life and family

-Mangru Ganu Uikey was born at Village Wadhona, District.
-Chanda Fort, Madhya Pradesh.
+Mangru Ganu Uikey was born at Village Wadhona, then (Dist-.
+Chanda Fort, CP & Berar).

 He was the son of Shri Ganu Uikey.

 He spent his growing up years and completed his formal education at villages Wadhona and Bramhpuri (District Chanda).

 He worked in Bengal Nagpur Railway from 1918 to 1943 as a Booking Clerk and Goods Clerk.
 He was married to Smt.
 Janakibai, and had three daughters and four sons.
 He later maintained his permanent residence at Nainpur, District.
 Mandla, Madhya Pradesh.